 - For Vietnam embassy visa, the fee would vary depending on the embassy you wish to submit your visa application to.
 If this option is selected, you are highly recommended to contact the embassy for details.

 - For visa on arrival, you will need to pay two kinds of fee: Service fee and Stamping fee.
 While the stamping fee to be paid in cash at Vietnam airport is fixed at US $135, the service fee varies by visa types (tourist or business), processing time (2 working days, 1 working day, 2-4 working hours for tourist visa OR 7 working days, 2-3 working days for business visa).
 You can see full 1 year Vietnam visa fee for US passport holders here.

 Difference between 1 year business visa and 1 year tourist visa to Vietnam for US citizens

 The main difference between this 2 type of visa for US citizens is in how long the US citizens can actually stay in Vietnam under 1 year tourist visa and 1 year business visa.

 - With 1 year tourist visa, maximum duration for each stay in Vietnam is 90 days.
 It means that you, with this type of visa, can’t stay in Vietnam for more than 90 days a time, and have to leave the country and return for another 90 days stay.

-- With 1 year business visa, you can stay in Vietnam for any period of time, or even full 1 year in one stay without leaving the country for “visa refresh”.
-As such, the 1 year multiple entry business visa is exactly what you should apply for if you wish to stay I Vietnam for more than 90 days consecutively without leaving the country and coming back.
+- With 1 year business visa, you can stay in Vietnam for maximum 6 months in one stay.
+As such, the 1 year multiple entry business visa is exactly what you should apply for if you wish to stay in Vietnam for more than 90 days consecutively without leaving the country and coming back.

 Read more: Vietnam visa for US citizens.